 Hi, I'm a Java programmer and Linux admin living on the fashionable East Side in Milwaukee, Wisconsin, USA.
 We call our city "a great place on a Great Lake"; our beautiful art museum is one reason why.
 I can be reached by email as shadowm at lyonlabs dot org.

 On the right is a picture of the boot screen on my test machine at home.
-Both that machine and the one this web server runs on were bought from the nice folks over at System76, and I recently replaced my main workstation with their top-of-the-line liquid-cooled "Leopard Extreme", which I'm very pleased with.
+Both that machine and the one this web server runs on were bought from the nice folks over at System76, and my main workstation is their top-of-the-line liquid-cooled "Leopard Extreme", which I'm very pleased with.
 I highly recommend System76!

 Want to run GlassFish 18.104.22.168/4.0 on Ubuntu?
 I have a HOWTO for you.

 You can see my astrological birth chart if you like (don't tell me Pluto isn't a planet).

 Here's a link to pictures of my travels to Yogyakarta in central Java (Indonesia); on the right you can see the obligatory tourist picture.
 And here's some video I shot on my 2005 trip, when a guy I met there invited me to his village outside Bantul to watch the local gamelan practicing.
 On my last trips to the city of my dreams (2011, 2013), I stayed at 1001 Malam (1001 Nights) hotel.
 And don't miss this short video I shot of kopi joss being prepared at Angkringan Lek Man (watch all the way to the end)!